-- Is the ship certified as CE Class A or B?
+- Is the vessel certified CE Class A or B compliance?

-- Does the vessel have a waterproof deck and enclosed cabin superstructure for prolonged stay at sea?
+- Does the vessel have a waterproof deck and enclosed cabin superstructure for extended stay at sea?

-- Note: Open motor boats, inflatable boats and rigid inflatable boats do not fall under the classification as seagoing vessels!
+- Note: Open motor boats, inflatable boats and rigid inflatable boats do not fall under the classification as a seagoing vessel!

 Ships flying the German flag must have a German home port.
 This must be the independent municipality or city to which it belongs and which is located on a navigable body of water (coast, sufficiently large river, canal or inland lake).

-- If the vessel does not have an actual German home port, it is assumed that the vessel is operated from the owner's place of residence or registered office.
-In this case, the port of registry - the location of the maritime register responsible for the (domicile) registered office - is to be used as the home port.
+- If the vessel has no actual German home port, it is assumed that the vessel is operated from the owner's place of residence or registered office.
+In this case, the port of registry - the location of the maritime register responsible for the (domicile) registered office - is to be listed as the home port.

 - Both the home port and the ship's name must be clearly visible and firmly affixed to the ship, whereby the home port must be affixed to the stern and the ship's name to either the side or the stern.